Economy of Croydon: Finance

 Croydon is one of the largest financial centres in the South East outside of London and is home to many legal and insurance firms.
-Croydon is a major office area, the second largest outside of Central London.
+Croydon is a major office area and the second largest outside of Central London.
 In 2024, Croydon saw a 24% increase in micro-businesses, growing faster than elsewhere in the UK.

 International business

 Malcolm Brabon stated, "Croydon is home to a variety of international business communities, each with dynamic business networks, so businesses located in Croydon are in a good position to make the most of international trade and recruit from a labour force fluent in 130 languages".

 Statistics

 In 2024, the unemployment rate in Croydon was 5.7%, compared to 5.1% for the London area and 4.3% for the United Kingdom.